BlackGlory/extra-lazy/README.md

  * The function must satisfy the following conditions, it's like React hooks very much:
  * - The function should not be an async function,
  *   it is impossible to ensure that `lazyStatic` works correctly in asynchronous flows.
- * - `lazyStatic` calls should not be in loops or branches that do not immediately end with an error.
+ * - `lazyStatic` calls should not be in loops or branches.
  */
 function withLazyStatic<Result, Args extends any[]>(
   fn: (...args: Args) => Result